-A daily, on-site hot & cold lunch program is provided by an outside vendor for those wishing to purchase a meal.
-Fresh n' Local handles menu planning and preparation.
-The Lunch Coordinator handles all other aspects of the lunch program, including serving, ordering and payment process.
+The Lunch Coordinator handles all aspects of the lunch program, including serving, ordering and payment process.
+St. Cecilia works with a few nearby restaurants, in addition to creating a sides bar, to provide healthy lunch options for families four days a week.
 (Menus are posted online and can be ordered in advance.)
 Same day lunches are not available, except in emergency situations and will be charged accordingly.